 Grid limits in wind and hybrid energy production plants

-The site boundary is established in accordance with the "Technical Assessment Regulation" published by EIGM, using the turbine layout or wind potential maps created for the project site.
+The site boundary is created in accordance with the “Technical Evaluation Regulation” published by EIGM, using the turbine layout created for the project site or wind potential maps.

-During the completion of construction permits for RES projects, opinions must be obtained from the relevant institutions. uSens prepares the application files and shares the document tracking numbers with the Employer after submitting them to the institutions.
-Upon request, the status of applications is monitored monthly, and after opinions are obtained from all institutions, a summary of the restriction status is shared with the Employer.
+During the completion phase of construction permits for WPP projects, opinions must be obtained from relevant institutions.
+USENS prepares the application files and shares the document tracking numbers with the Employer after forwarding them to the institutions.
+Upon request, the status of the applications is monitored monthly, and a restriction status summary is shared with the Employer after opinions are received from all institutions.